-Coaching for the Pocock Youth Rowing
+Coaching for Pocock Youth Rowing

 Pocock Youth Rowing is looking for people who are passionate about helping young people experience all that rowing has to offer.
 We have coaching opportunities for all experience levels and offer flexible scheduling, professional development, and competitive pay.
-Learn more about how you can get involved with the team by sending your cover letter and resume to apply@pocockfoundation.org.

-Learn to Row Assistant Coach
+Learn to Row Lead Coach

-Location of Programming: Pocock Rowing Center, Seattle WA
+Location: Pocock Rowing Center, Seattle, WA

-PYR seeks to model an intentionally welcoming, positive Learn to Row (LTR) experience for first-time youth athletes.
+PYR seeks to model an intentionally welcoming, positive Learn to Row experience for first-time youth athletes.
 We believe that this experience is foundational to increasing access and belonging for both the sport and our team.

 • Execute the PYR Learn to Row curriculum, including icebreakers, land instruction and on-water rowing.